PostHog/posthog.com/contents/blog/introducing-housewatch.md

 ### Query performance and analysis

-To help understand the performance of all the queries on your ClickHouse clusters, we list queries, with emphasis placed on active and slow queries.
+To help understand the performance of all the queries on your ClickHouse clusters, we provide a list of normalized queries and their performance metrics, with an emphasis on active and slow queries.

-Each includes metrics on average run time, calls per minute, percentage of all IOPs, total IOPs, and percentage of run time.
+Each query includes metrics on average run time, calls per minute, percentage of all IOPs, total IOPs, and percentage of run time.
 It also includes details on the query itself and the `EXPLAIN` statement.
-From this, you can monitor and improve important, slow, or high-stress queries.
+From this, you can sort, monitor, and improve important, slow, or high-stress queries.

 ![Slow](../images/blog/introducing-housewatch/slow.png)

 ### Schema stats

 HouseWatch provides stats for all the tables for your cluster and lets you dive into the details for each of them.
-For each table, see columns, parts, compressed and uncompressed disk space sizes, disk usage, and more.
+For each table, you can see columns, parts, compressed and uncompressed disk space sizes, disk usage, and more.

 ![Schema](../images/blog/introducing-housewatch/table.png)